free5gc/free5GLabs/lab3/README.md

 ### N6 NAT
 Interface to data network.

-UPF will performs NAT on packets output through the N6 interface.
-Rules are set up in `upf-iptables.sh`.
+n6gw will performs NAT on packets output through the N6 interface.
+Rules are set up in `n6gw-iptables.sh`.

 ### N9
 Interface for two UPFs communication.